The Benefits Of Summer Schools

 Increases Confidence and Social Skills

-One of the most documented benefits of attending a summer school is the confidence it gives young people.
+One of the most documented benefits of attending an international summer school is the confidence it gives young people.
 Many students who arrive at a summer programme might not have been away from home before, and attending a summer school allows them to explore their independence in a supervised and supportive environment that has been specifically designed for them.
 Residential summer schools also give students an incredible opportunity to develop their social skills.
 Students learn to interact and make friends from day one and for a large number of them, they do so in their second language.
 For many, this is the first time in a long time that they have had to make new friends or interact with people on a daily basis whom they do not know, which is great practice for entering a new school or when students begin university.

 Develops Academic Skills and Learning